 The Immco products are sold through Trinity Biotech's sales and marketing organisation to clinical and reference laboratories directly in the USA and via distributors in other countries.
-Menarini Diagnostics, a European market leader in autoimmune testing, distributes Immco products in key European markets.

 The diagnostic product line is complemented by Immco's New York State Department of Health licenced reference laboratory offering specialised services in diagnostic immunology, pathology and immunogenetics, and is marketed to U.S.-based reference laboratories and hospitals.